bparanj/crystal/electronics/book/ideal-component.md

 This ideal push button would deliver the needed functionality—input control—while eliminating mechanical limitations, ensuring durability, and providing a flawless user experience, in line with TRIZ's ideality principle.

-From the TRIZ perspective, an ideal slide switch would adhere to the principle of *Ideality*, where it performs its function with maximum efficiency and minimal drawbacks, resource use, or complexity.
+From the TRIZ perspective, an ideal slide switch would adhere to the principle of Ideality, where it performs its function with maximum efficiency and minimal drawbacks, resource use, or complexity.

 For a slide switch, the key considerations are: